solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     Done.

 The third code snippet executes an UPDATE statement to change the `quantity` value of the record identified by `name`.
-You should see an output like the one below.
+An output like the one below should display:

     Connection established
     Updated 1 row(s) of data.
     Done.

 The final snippet executes a raw DELETE statement against the `inventory` table targeting records identified by `name`.
-You should see an output like the one below.
+An output like the one below should display:

     Connection established
     Deleted 1 row(s) of data.
     Done.

-At this point, you have successfully opened a connection to Flexible Server, created a table (DDL), and performed CRUD operations (DML) against data in the table.
+At this point, a successfully opened connection to Flexible Server was established, a table created (DDL), and CRUD operations performed (DML) against data in the table.

-If you created a Python Virtual Environment for this document, simply enter `deactivate` into the console.
+If a Python Virtual Environment was created, simply enter `deactivate` into the console to remove it.

 # Connect and query Azure Database for MySQL using Java (Spring Boot)